stageor/ecommerce_project/README.md

 ## Overview

-This project demonstrates end-to-end data analysis using advanced SQL.
-The goal is to mirror real industry workflows, starting with structured exploratory data analysis and moving toward advanced analytical reporting.
-The work incorporates window functions, CTEs, subqueries, and performance-focused query logic to handle complex analytical tasks.
+This project demonstrates end to end data analysis using advanced SQL.
+The goal is to mirror real industry workflows, starting with structured exploratory data analysis and progressing toward advanced analytical reporting.
+The analysis uses window functions, CTEs, subqueries, and performance focused query logic to extract insights from structured datasets.

 All analysis is implemented purely in SQL.